An intrinsic characterization of C*-simplicity: Boundary maps and boundary states

-\begin{proof} For $x \in \fb$, since the stabilizer subgroup $G_x$ is amenable (cf. \cite{BKKO2014}*{Proposition 2.7}), the indicator function $\chi_{G_x}$ extends by linearity to a state on $\ca_\lambda(G)$ that we continue to denote by $\chi_{G_x}$.
-The set $X = \{\chi_{G_x} : x \in \fb\} \subset S(\ca_\lambda(G))$ is the image of $\fb$ under the map taking $x$ to $\chi_{G_x}$.
-This map is $G$-equivariant, and it is not difficult to check that it is continuous using the fact from \cite{KK2014}*{Remark 3.16} that $\fb$ is extremally disconnected.
-Hence $X$ is a boundary in the state space of $\ca_\lambda(G)$, and it is easy to check that the map $\phi : \ca_\lambda(G) \to C(\fb)$ is the corresponding $G$-equivariant unital completely positive map constructed as in Proposition \ref{prop:correspondence-maps-boundaries}. \end{proof}
+Since $X$ is the image of $\fb$ under a continuous $G$-equivariant map, it is a boundary in the state space of $\ca_\lambda(G)$.
+It is easy to check that the map $\phi : \ca_\lambda(G) \to C(\fb)$ is the corresponding $G$-equivariant unital completely positive map constructed as in Proposition \ref{prop:correspondence-maps-boundaries}. \end{proof}

 \begin{prop} For a discrete group $G$ the only $G$-equivariant unital completely positive map from $\ca_\lambda(G)$ to $C(\fb)$ is the canonical trace $\tau_\lambda$ if and only if the action on $\fb$ is free. \end{prop}